rameshabeysekara/rameshabeysekara/README.md

 # Hello, I'm Ramesh! 👋

-I am a passionate Software Engineer with a background in Software Development and Mechatronics Engineering.
-Currently pursuing a post graduate certificate in Mobile Application Development.
+I am a dedicated Software Engineer with a blend of Software Development and Mechatronics Engineering experience, currently focused on Mobile Development.
+My journey has spanned from building impactful iOS and Android applications to developing innovative frontend solutions using technologies like React Native, Vue 3, and Svelte.

 ## About Me

-- 🎓 Fanshawe College
+- 🎓 Fanshawe College, Postgraduate Certificate in Mobile Application Development
-- 💼 Software Engineer
+- 💼 Software Engineer with a strong background in developing end-to-end mobile applications and responsive frontend interfaces
-- 🌱 I'm currently learning Native Mobile Development
-- 😄 Pronouns: he/him/his
+- 🌱 Actively exploring advancements in mobile and AR/VR applications
+- ⚙️ Experienced with a wide array of frameworks and platforms
-- ⚡ Fun fact: I've discovered that I can whip up a React Native prototype app faster than I can design it in Figma!
+- ⚡ Fun fact: I can prototype in React Native faster than designing it in Figma!

 #### Connect with Me : [LinkedIn](https://www.linkedin.com/in/rameshabeysekara/)

 Feel free to explore my repositories and don't hesitate to reach out.
 Let's connect and collaborate on exciting projects!

-Happy coding! 🚀

 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)